ACCOMPLISHMENTS BY INITIATIVE

 Ensure every resident has the opportunity to make positive healthy choices, that San Diego County has fully optimized its health and social service delivery system and makes health, safety and thriving a focus of all policies and programs.

-COUNTY NEWS CENTER
+COUNTY ADMINISTRATION CENTER